 Ahhh, it’s fall, which means the Kellogg’s are scrambling to keep our summer alive, through this unseasonably chilly Colorado season.
-We aren’t putting our kayaks or our climbing shoes or our GeigerRigs, or our paddles up.
+We aren’t putting our Jackson Kayak kayaks or our climbing shoes or our GeigerRigs, or our paddles up.
 Nope, we just aren’t ready.
 We are going to stick with the program and keep doing everything we do all summer.
-Fall Camping, Kayaking, Climbing, etc is just as fun in the fall, sometimes even more so because the crowds disappear!
+Fall Camping, Kayaking, Climbing, etc. is just as fun in the cooler weather, sometimes even more so because the crowds disappear!

 We stretch our favorite activities into the changing environment using the best gear and the best mindset we can summon.
 And really, it’s not hard to kayak in freezing waters, anymore than it is to snowboard in knee deep powder.
 Thanks to super advanced technology, staying comfortable and safe is a matter of choosing the right gear.

 With the right gear and a little planning, specifically to keep the younger crew comfortable and happy, we really have few hurdles to our adventures.
 Even when it comes to Fall Camping!